 Now after reading all this you must be thinking that selling an option is unlimited risk and buying an option is limited risk so one must buy an option.
 Well unlimited risk is only on paper.
 If you have a stop-loss in system it will take care of itself.
-And its the same with buying options.
+And it’s the same with buying options.

 It is therefore very hard to say if buying an option is better or selling is better.
 In both the cases to win, your viewpoint must be right or else you may lose money.

 There is a myth going in the markets that institutional investors always sell and retailers always buy.
 This is not the case.
-No studies have been done on this so no one for sure tell who actually sells or who buys.
-But this is true that institutional investors have money and when they sell options they do it huge.
+No studies have been done on this so no one for sure can tell who actually sells or who buys.
+But this is true that institutional investors have money and when they sell options, they do it huge.
 They mostly hedge their positions.
-For example if they buy some stock, they may sell Nifty Call Options to hedge their position, in case the stock falls, its almost certain that Nifty will fall and call option will give them some profit.
+For example if they buy some stock, they may sell Nifty Call Options to hedge their position, in case the stock falls, it’s almost certain that Nifty will fall and call option will give them some profit.
 (This is just an example please do not try this as institutional investors have lots of data to take action, you may not have such data and you may suffer losses.
 They have software that indicates them to take a certain action.
 Most retailers just speculate and suffer losses.)

 Remember that time value effects most in the near month (current month) options.
 Therefore some people buy next month options to beat time value.
 It all depends on what you want to do with options.
-If your view is only for the day (intraday) its better to buy near month options as their value changes fast and you should get the value you were looking for.
+If your view is only for the day (intraday) it’s better to buy near month options as their value changes fast and you should get the value you were looking for.